davidfig/window-manager/README.md

 ## rationale

-I used [Ventus](https://github.com/rlamana/Ventus) to build internal editors, but decided I needed a more configurable solution that didn't rely on CSS for configuration so it's easier to use with npm.
+I used [Ventus](https://github.com/rlamana/Ventus) to build internal tools and editors, but I wanted a more configurable solution with a better event model that didn't rely on CSS.

 ## live example
 [https://davidfig.github.io/window-manager/](https://davidfig.github.io/window-manager/)